-Going back to 1995 we have the complete results for all finishers in the Maui Marathon, Maui Tacos 5K and in recent years, The Maui Half Marathon and The Front Street Mile.
+Going back to 1995 we have the complete results for all finishers in the Maui Marathon, Maui Tacos 5K and in recent years and The Maui Half Marathon.
 The results include the finishers, finishers by gender and finishers in age group categories.
 Associated with each event there is also a race report and photos.

 Many do not realize that this event is the longest consecutively held running event in the state of Hawaii!

 Not only that, it has been chosen as one of the top 10 Most Scenic Marathons in the nation by Runner’s World magazine (Feb.
 96), and the #10 destination marathon in North America, by the Ultimate Guide to Marathons.

 Though small in comparison to the world-famous Honolulu Marathon, the Maui Marathon has developed a reputation over the years as a quality running event.
 This is due in great part to the many volunteers and community support generated, year after year, for this charity fund-raising running event.